 - Choose “Activate Microsoft Azure” and sign in with your work account.

-The work account is activated once the user has successfully completed the steps described in the answer to “How can eligible Visual Studio subscribers create an MSDN Microsoft Azure subscription?”.
+The work account is activated once the user successfully completes the steps described in the answer of “How can eligible Visual Studio subscribers create an MSDN Microsoft Azure subscription?”.
 This validates the work account and ensures that the user accessing the benefit is the person who has been granted the benefit.

-When an employee leaves an organisation and the associated account is removed from Azure Active Directory, the user’s work account is automatically disabled.
-If you’d like to transfer the assets under this disabled MSDN Azure subscription to another Visual Studio subscriber within your organisation, then the organisation administrator can contact Microsoft Azure Customer Support to transfer ownership of the disabled account.
+When an employee leaves an organization and the associated account is removed from Azure Active Directory, the user’s work account is automatically disabled.
+If you would like to transfer the assets under this disabled MSDN Azure subscription to another Visual Studio subscriber within your organisation, then the organisation administrator can contact Microsoft Azure Customer Support to transfer ownership of the disabled account.

-Note: Disabling a user’s work account does not cancel their Visual Studio subscription.
-To remove the MSDN subscription of an employee who leaves the organisation, see Volume Licensing Administration Help.
+Note: Disabling a user's work account does not cancel their Visual Studio subscription.
+To remove the MSDN subscription of an employee who leaves the organization, see Volume Licensing Administration Help.

-Organisations should implement a clear policy requiring Visual Studio subscribers to use their work accounts.
+Organisations should implement a clear policy requiring Visual Studio subscribers use their work accounts.

-With clear policy and guidance, organisations can reduce the likelihood of this happening, but they cannot prevent it completely.
+With clear policy and guidance, organizations can reduce the likelihood of this happening, but they cannot prevent it completely.